 Links to the present day and human rights education

-The lifeworlds of the visitors are taken into account and connections made to current affairs and issues.
+References and connections are made to current affairs and issues.
 This stimulates critical reflection and shows visitors how relevant these topics are for today’s world and for their own lives.
 Human rights education is one of the approaches we draw on in this context.